lunarlab-gatech/MorphSym-HGNN/README.md

-# MI-HGNN for contact estimation/classification on various robots
+# MS-HGNN for contact estimation/classification on various robots
-This repository implements a Morphology-Informed Heterogeneous Graph Neural Network (MI-HGNN) for estimating contact information on the feet of a quadruped robot.
+This repository implements a Morphology-Informed Heterogeneous Graph Neural Network (MS-HGNN) for estimating contact information on the feet of a quadruped robot.

 Additionally, by providing a compatible URDF file, this software can convert a variety of robot structures to graph format for learning with the MI-HGNN.
 See [#Applying-MI-HGNN-to-your-own-robot
 ](#applying-mi-hgnn-to-your-own-robot) for more information.